cyberspace1902/Cyber-Space-Guide/epic_en/index.md

 <center> <h3>Please read the tutorial carefully.
 If we do not reply to you during the off-hours, please don't rush to give us a bad review.
 We are taking a break at the moment.
 Hope you can understand.
 If you have a good attitude towards us, we will serve you hard.
 Thank you for your support!</h3> </center>

 # Epic Games Platform Guide by [Cyber Space](https://shopee.com.my/cyberspace1902)
 This tutorial will teach you how to log in, setup, download, and play step by step.
 It's very simple.
-Please read carefully, and if you don't understand, you can ask us in Shopee Live Chat.
+Please read carefully, and if you don't understand, you can pm us in Shopee.
 Let's start it.

 ## Please note:
 * After completing the setup, you only need to do **step 3.4** and **step 4.1** next time you play.
 * Please repeat the following steps if you play in a new device/after resetting your device.

 ## 1. Download and Install Epic Games Launcher (*Skip if you already installed*):
 1.1.
 Click the "**Get Epic Games**" button to download the **[Epic Games Launcher](https://shopee.com.my/cyberspace1902)** in the upper right corner.